luord/luord.github.io/content/pages/cv.md

 This is a summary of my experience and education.
 ___
 ## Profile
-Systems Engineer, by degree, with interest and focus in Software development and Infrastructure management.
+Systems Engineer, by degree, with interest and focus on Software development and Infrastructure management.
 Follower of good development practices (such as the SOLID principles, DRY, YAGNI and TDD) and keen on refactoring, vying to keep my code maintainable.

 Working since 2013 as a full-stack developer building web applications, services and their clients.
-I gravitate toward backend work with REST architectures.
+I gravitate toward backend work with REST architectures, but I also enjoy working in the frontend, either SPAs or through progressive enhancement with libraries like HTMX.

-Practicer of DevOps, always trying to learn new and better ways to ease the development, testing and deployment proccesses.
+Practicer of DevOps, always trying to learn new and better ways to ease the development, testing and deployment processes.
 ___
 ## Technical Skills
 * Backend development with a strong preference for Python and PostgreSQL for data storage, but with working knowledge of Go and MongoDB.